-Long-Term Expected Rate of Return
+Long-Term Rate of Return

 In accordance with State statute, the long-term expected rate of return on plan investments (7.00% at June 30, 2021) is determined by the State Treasurer, after consultation with the Directors of the Division of Investment and Division of Pensions and Benefits, the board of trustees and the actuaries.
 The long-term expected rate of return was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.

 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Best estimates of arithmetic real rates of return for each major asset class included in PERS's target asset allocation as of June 30, 2021 are summarized in the following table:

-Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-3.00% 3.33%
+Risk mitigation strategies 3.00% 3.33%

-4.00% 0.50%
+Cash equivalents 4.00% 0.50%

-5.00% 0.95%
+U.S. Treasuries 5.00% 0.95%

-8.00% 1.68%
+Investment grade credit 8.00% 1.68%

-2.00% 3.73%
+High yield 2.00% 3.73%

-8.00% 7.60%
+Private Credit 8.00% 7.60%

-3.00% 7.40%
+Real Assets 3.00% 7.40%

-8.00% 9.13%
+Real Estate 8.00% 9.13%

-27.00% 8.09%
+U.S. Equity 27.00% 7.71%

-13.50% 8.71%

-5.50% 10.96%
+Non-U.S. development markets equity 13.50% 8.09%

+Emerging markets equity 5.50% 8.71%

-13.00% 11.30%
+Private equity 13.00% 11.30%

 100.00%

-3.00% 4.00% 5.00% 8.00% 2.00% 8.00% 3.00% 27.00% 13.50% 5.50% 13.00%